HomeDocumentationAPI Reference

 2. Interprets participant demographics correctly

-3. Understands task result schemas and task types
+3. Understands task-group metadata and task response schemas

 4. Normalizes responses for analysis